singhanmol007/AzureAD-DocsCollection/FederationWithKeyCloak/readme.md

     </samlp:AuthnRequest>
   ```

   3. If everything is working smoothly you will see the KeyCloak sign-in page.
-If you arelady have existing session with the same realm, this screen will be automatically skipped.
+If you already have existing session with the same realm, this screen will be automatically skipped.

   4. KeyCloak will issue SAML Assertion (response) and redirect your browser back Azure AD.
 Assertion will look similar to this one: